-- 6 In your notebook, match 1-8 with a-h to form phrases.
-Then translate the expressions into Polish.

-- 1 turn

-- a to bribery

-- 2 quit

-- b of all the medals

-- 3 boost

-- c checks on something

-- 4 admit

-- d to performance-enhancing drugs

-- 5 be banned 6 be stripped

-- e from further races f taking drugs

-- 7 run

-- g for life

-- 8 be suspended - h one's athletic performance - 7) In your notebook, complete the sentences with the phrases from exercise 6. - the payments. - 2 Some athletes because they believe the substances will help them and, in this way, beat their opponents. - 3 All the athletes who are found guilty of cheating should They should lose them all. - 4 The runner was only a during this season, but I think he should have been and and never allowed to compete - 5 The officials had been suspecting mechanical doping for a while, so they decided to bikes more frequently to catch any dishonest cyclists. - 6 When athletes decide to suddenly, they often begin to feel severely depressed.
+- 6> In your notebook, match 1-8 with a-h to form phrases.
+Then translate the expressions into Polish. - d 1 turn - f 2 quit - h 3 boost - a 4 admitg 5 be banned - g J be parified - b 6 be stripped - c 7 rune 8 be suspended - a to bribery przyznawać się do łapówkarstwa - b of all the medals zostać pozbawionym wszystkich medali - c checks on something przeprowadzić kontrolę czegoś - d to performance-enhancing drugs zacząć brać środki dopingowe - e from further races zostać czasowo zawieszonym w zawodach - f taking drugs przestać brać doping - g for life mieć dożywotni zakaz - h one's athletic performance poprawić swoje wyniki sportowe - 7 In your notebook, complete the sentences with the phrases from exercise 6. - 1 The athlete admitted to bribery.
+She said she had been forced to make the payments. - 2 Some athletes turn to performance-enhancing drugs because they believe the substances will help them boost their athletic performance and, in this way, beat their opponents. - 3 All the athletes who are found guilty of cheating should be stripped of all their medals.
+They should lose them all. - 4 The runner was only suspended from further races during this season, but I think he should have been banned for life and never allowed to compete again. - 5 The officials had been suspecting mechanical doping for a while, so they decided to run checks on bikes more frequently to catch any dishonest cyclists. - 6 When athletes decide to quit taking drugs suddenly, they often begin to feel severely depressed.